szorfein/dots/README.md

     [data.system]
       editor = "emacs"

-For emacs, you should also manually install the package `all-the-icons` like this:
+For emacs, when the installation is terminated, you have to manually install the package `all-the-icons` like this:

     $ emacs --batch -f all-the-icons-install-fonts